wintere/introhpc-archive/talapas-essentials/talapas-desktop.md

 ## Running Code on Talapas Desktop

 Talapas Desktop sessions are held on **compute** nodes.
-That means you can open the **Mate Terminal application in the top left corner, load desired modules, and run scripts against data on GPFS *without* interacting with Slurm because you're already on the *interactive* partition.
+That means you can open the **Mate Terminal**rsdum application in the top left corner, load desired modules, and run scripts against data on GPFS *without* interacting with Slurm because you're already on the *interactive* partition.
 ![example session](../images/talapas-desktop-work.JPG)